nucleic/enaml/enaml/widgets/scintilla_theme_spec.md

 }
 ```

-The value for a given language token is an object which defines the styling
+The value for a given lexer token is an object which defines the styling
-to apply to that text which matches the token.
+to apply to that text which matches that token.
 The following keys are
-allowed in a token styling object (and all are optional):
+allowed in a token style object.
+All of them are optional.

++ *color* - The color to apply to the text.
+This is a string which conforms
-color
+  to the CSS color specification.

-    The color to apply to the text.
++ *paper* - The color to apply to the "paper" background under the text.
+This
+  is a string which conforms to the CSS color specification.

++ *font* - The font to apply to the text.
 This is a string which conforms to
-    the CSS color specification.

-paper
-    The color to apply to the "paper" background under the text.
-This is
-    a string which conforms to the CSS color specification.

-font
-    The font to apply to the text.
-This is a string which conforms to
   the CSS shorthand font specification.
-Relative units and line height
+Relative units and line height are not
-    are not supported.
+  supported.

-A rule for a Python number token might then look like:
+Hence, a complete rule for a Python number token might look like:

 ```javascript
 {